-When it comes to packing school lunches sharing is caring.
-So with back to school season on the horizon, we asked savvy moms across the web to share how they stay organized, find inspiring lunch ideas and get their kids to actually eat their entire lunch.
+When it comes to packing school lunches, sharing is caring.
+And now that everyone is back at school, there’s no end to needing tips to get us through the year.
+We asked savvy moms across the web to share how they stay organized, find inspiring lunch ideas and get their kids to actually eat their entire lunch.
 Here they reveal their best lunch survival hacks.
 What tips would you add?

 1. Give them a choice